alexchang2022/demo/token_upgradeable/README.md

 ## Overview
 -----------
-The contracts are written in Solidity, and supports upgradable contract.
+The contracts are written in Solidity, and supports upgradeable contract.

-The goal of this code snippet is to act as a demostration of upgradable ERC20 token.
+The goal of this code snippet is to act as a demostration of upgradeable ERC20 token.
 This code contains:

 - Proxy contract
 - two implementation contracts
 - migration files to demostrate the upgrade process
+- test scripts to demostrate the upgrade process

 ## Requirements:
 --------------